ouhft/COPE/README.md

 Follow this link for the [User manual](docs/user_manual.md)

-See the repository [Documents](docs/index.md) for the most information
+Download the repository [Documents](https://github.com/AllyBradley/COPE/blob/master/docs/_build.zip) for the most information.